craftcms/commerce/example-templates/README.md

 The templates use pure inline [Tailwind 2](https://tailwindcss.com/) classes for all styling, making it easier to extract parts of the example templates for your own use.

-All example javascript in the templates is written with zero external dependencies.
+All example javascript in the templates is written in pure javscript.
 We don't use jQuery or Vue.js but we do rely on modern browser APIs like [`fetch`](https://caniuse.com/#feat=fetch).

 Other than tailwind classes, we have utility classes and IDs prepended with `js-` to show they are to be used by the example javascript.